programming-notes/active-record-intro-retrieving-records-challenge/README.md

 We can now close the rake console.
 We're going to turn our attention to defining two more Active Record models:  `Person` and `Rating`.
 Create these classes, and set them up like our `Dog` class to be Active Record models.
 Tests have been provided in `spec/models`.

+## Conclusion
+We've now been exposed to how we can use Active Record to pull data out of our database.
+Active Record provides a powerful interface for interacting with our database, and we're just beginning to explore it.
+As we move forward through Dev Bootcamp, we'll become more and more comfortable with the methods we explored in this challenge and be exposed to new methods.

 [RailsGuides Query Interface]: http://guides.rubyonrails.org/active_record_querying.html